wp-plugins/powerpress/readme.txt

 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 6.0.1 =
+* Released on TBA
+* Duration detection option now works sites with PHP older than 5.3.

 = 6.0 =
 * Released on 12/19/2014